kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 Follow the steps [listed in the GitHub pages documentation](https://docs.github.com/en/pages/quickstart) to create a Git repository that supports GitHub Pages.
 On completion, push the contents of the `build` folder to this new repository.
 Your site will be available at the following URL: `http://<username>.github.io`

-### Cloud providers such as Azure, and GCP
+### Cloud providers such as AWS, Azure, and GCP

 After creating a bucket and configuring it for static website hosting, copy the contents of the `build` folder to the bucket manually.
 You can then access the bucket via its endpoint.

-For AWS, we offer [automated deployment as described above](#publish-and-share-kedro-viz-automatically).
+For AWS, we also offer [automated deployment as described above](#publish-and-share-kedro-viz-automatically).